DheerajJoshi/ansible_kafka/README.md

 $ ansible-playbook kafka.yml
 ```

-If all run like it is expected, you should have a running Kafka/Zookeeper on the Vagrant instance.
+If everything run as expected, you should have a running Kafka/Zookeeper on the Vagrant instance.

 #### Destroy